This article will teach you how you can find competitor backlinks and “take” their links.

 5) Shortly, individual links from all unique domains will become visible:

-Note: Linkody will only display 1 link per 1 unique, referring domain – the important SEO metric to follow.
+Note: Linkody will display 1 link per unique referring domain.

 And Boom, this is how you find competitors backlinks.